-- Foreclose release of the site for unrestricted use; - Result in significant environmental impacts not previously reviewed; or

-Jeopardize reasonable assurance that adequate funds will be available for decommissioning.
+- Foreclose release of the site for unrestricted use; - Result in significant environmental impacts not previously reviewed; or - Jeopardize reasonable assurance that adequate funds will be available for decommissioning.

 The regulations in 10 CFR 50.59, "Changes, Tests, and Experiments," allow a reactor licensee to make certain changes in the facility without a license amendment.
-In taking actions permitted under 10 CFR 50.59 after submittal of the PSDAR, the licensee must notify the NRC, in writing, before performing any decommissioning activity inconsistent with, or making any significant schedule change from, those actions and schedules in the PSDAR.
-The licensee exercises its own judgment in determining the scope and extent of the latitude provided in 10 CFR 50.59 and proceeds at its own risk.
+In taking actions permitted under 10 CFR 50.59 after submittal of the PSDAR, the licensee must notify the NRC, in writing, before performing any decommissioning activity inconsistent with, or making any significant schedule change from, those actions and schedules in the PSDAR (10 CFR 50.82).